-There are many methods people use in deciding what computer to buy.
+There are many methods people use when buying a new computer.
 True Geeks (my comrades), pour over specifications for mother boards, hard drives, video cards, LCD monitors, and other hardware bits for many hours.
 Once this research is complete, the Geek now with furrowed brow, blood shot eyes, and a malnourished body has decided either to buy a computer, or assemble one from parts.
 Our Geek knows the pieces and how each should function, working together in a Gestalt form of cyber-harmony.
 Then, of course, there is everyone else (the Technologically Challenged).
 For these folks, advertising has done its job, and brand preference and cost are deciding factors.
 In comparison, the Geek knows what he wants (and from enthusiasm with technology, he is likely to purchase or build a machine that has more than he needs, – I am truly guilty of this).
 On the other hand, the Technologically Challenged, after seeing streams of advertising, trusts that the brand he purchases will meet his needs.

 I used two extremes to make my comparison.
 In the “real world”, if one plotted and graphed all the types and variables of computer buyers, a “bell shaped” curve would no doubt emerge, with Geeks counting for 10% on one end of the curve, the Technologically Challenged, would make up 10% of the buyers on the other end of the curve, with the remaining buyer-types in the middle.
 I took the extreme view to make a point: Both approaches, from the most knowledgeable, to those with the least amount of knowledge on the subject, are wrong.
 From this one might conclude that if the wrong decisions are made initially about buying a computer, other decisions along the way in the process might also be faulty as well.